LLNL/lbann/docs/running_lbann.rst

   - If a layer requires weight tensors and none are specified, it will create the needed weight tensors.
 The layer will pick sensible initializers and optimizers for the weight tensors.
+For example, a convolution layer will initialize its kernel tensor with He normal initialization and with the model's default optimizer.

   - The dimensions of a weight tensor is determined by their associated layers.
 The user can not set it directly.